marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/coreduce.rst

 .. function:: CO_REDUCE

   ``CO_REDUCE`` determines element-wise the reduction of the value of :samp:`{A}` on all images of the current team.
-The pure function passed as :samp:`{OPERATOR}` is used to pairwise reduce the values of :samp:`{A}` by passing either the value of :samp:`{A}` of different images or the result values of such a reduction as argument.
+The pure function passed as :samp:`{OPERATION}` is used to pairwise reduce the values of :samp:`{A}` by passing either the value of :samp:`{A}` of different images or the result values of such a reduction as argument.
 If :samp:`{A}` is an array, the deduction is done element wise.
 If